Helping Unmarried Couples Proactively Plan For The Future With A Cohabitation Agreement

 Not all family law issues arise from marriages.
 When an unwed couple decides to reside together, they may wish to consider entering into a cohabitation agreement.
 All too often, unmarried couples do not consider what will happen should they separate.

 Unlike married couples going through a divorce, unmarried couples cannot use the family court system when a conflict emerges.
 Unfortunately, this can make it difficult to address common family law concerns such as child support and child custody matters in the event of a breakup.

 Lead attorney Stephanie A. Dietz is equipped to handle cohabitation agreements for unmarried couples in northern Kentucky.
 Let us help you proactively plan for all of life’s challenges.

 For couples who do not intend to marry, establishing a cohabitation agreement can serve as a roadmap as you both move forward.
 By sitting down with an attorney, you and your partner can create an agreement that details expectations and obligations during your relationship.
 This contract can also determine how you will divide your assets and debts should things end.

 Cohabitation agreements do not imply or assume that a relationship is ending, however.
 Instead, much like a prenuptial agreement, they help couples develop a clear plan that prepares them for what the future could bring.
 In this way, couples who may ultimately end their relationship can do so without having to make difficult choices while under duress.

-Get in touch with us to schedule a consultation where you can learn more about the advantages of cohabitation agreements.
-You may reach out to our Edgewood office at 859-757-2978 or through our secure contact form to start the process today.
+Get in touch with us to schedule a consultation in which you can learn more about the advantages of cohabitation agreements.
+You may reach us by calling 859-757-2978 or through our secure contact form to start the process today.